ConsenSys/doc.pantheon/docs/Reference/Pantheon-CLI-Subcommands.md

 Exports a block, or list of blocks from storage to a file in RLP format.

+If `--start-block` or `--end-block` are omitted, then the start block will default to 0 (beginning of the chain), and end block will default to the end of the chain.

 If you are not running the command against the default network (Mainnet), then specify the `--network` or `--genesis-file` parameter.

 ## public-key